yehjxraymond/geeksg-blog/content/blog/why-should-you-care-about-privacy - even-if-you-had-nothing-to hide.md

 I’ll add that “Arguing that you don’t care about the right to free speech because you have nothing to say is no different than saying you don’t care about the rights to your own thoughts and opinion because you are not opinionated”.

 Living in politically stable countries, we forget that there were time that people were persecuted because of their differences in beliefs.
-We do not have to look back into history to the likes of Nazi Party to relief such experience.
+We do not have to look back into history to the likes of Nazi Party to relieve such experience.
 Simply look towards the east [where civilians were killed for their demand for a return to democracy in Myanmar](https://www.channelnewsasia.com/news/asia/myanmar-protests-continue-a-day-after-more-than-100-killed-14510698).

 Keeping your privy parents away from your phone to allow you to form independent opinions about your sexuality, interests, career and choice of partner.
 Couple that freedom to think with the freedom to gather and to act, you can go forth to lead a life that you truly owned and forged.